Showing posts with label Arts and Cultural Heritage. Show all posts

 But, hey!
 I'm supposed to be bay-watching!

-A Baywatch, not only to appreciate the area and the surrounding waters but the place facing the West Philippine Sea, had created controversy from unwanted intruders.
+A Baywatch, to appreciate the area, the surrounding waters, and the place facing the West Philippine Sea, had created controversy from unwanted intruders.
 The pirates of the sea had been inside our Philippine waters, causing tensions and threats to the fishing livelihood of the locals.

-That's supposed to be protected by the Philippine government.
-To Defend our territorial seas and secure what's best for our people.
+The Philippine government is supposed to protect those waters, defend our territorial seas, and secure what's best for our people.

 There were spotted dredging foreign vessels in the territorial waters of Zambales that threaten our territorial rights and the fishing rights of several Fishermen on our territory.

 I love Zambales and would love to return for the next summer season.
-But the best Baywatch is to see happy people and not stories of intrusion -- like thieves of the sea.
-Camp Rofelio is a good place for bay watching, but be mindful and have a telescopic eye for the pirates of the sea.
+But the best Baywatch is to see happy people and not stories of intrusion—like thieves of the sea.
+Camp Rofelio is a good place for Baywatch, but be mindful and have a telescopic eye for the pirates of the sea.

 San Felipe is a place of kind and peaceful people.
-Protect it, and make it a heaven-on-earth experience.
-Make it a paradise.
-And together, we can protect and become a good Baywatch.
-A good Filipino.
+Protect it and make it a heaven-on-earth experience—a paradise.
+Together, we can protect it and become a good Baywatch—a good Filipino.

 © 2020 Del Cusay